sofiane-wattiez/API_JDM/README.md

 * This api is created with Grafikart french course for Api-Platform libraries :

+* This code is result of course with symfony6 and php8 version

 * sources : https://grafikart.fr/tutoriels/api-platform-intro-1902#autoplay

-Actuel Step :  4 "La Validation"
+Actuel Step :  5 "Pagination et Filtres"